-ENG 350.
+ENGR 350.
 International Laboratory Experience for Engineers

-Prerequisite: Eng 100, P.I.
-(3 credits)

-This course provides practical laboratory experience at a partner institute abroad.
+Prerequisite: ENGR 100, permission of instructor (3 credits) This course provides practical laboratory experience at a partner institute abroad.
 Students work on small project teams with local students to design and conduct experiments, analyze results and present reports to faculty and industry representatives.
 Students gain international perspectives on the engineering field and develop intercultural communication and problem-solving skills.